-- 3.8 In accordance with the Act, all members appointed to the Board have been trained in accordance with the Licensing (Training)(Scotland) Regulations 2007 which require members within three months of being elected or re-elected as a member of the Board to undertake an accredited course of training. - 3.9 The Board is committed to the use of e-government technology and to applying the benefits of this to ensure continuous improvement in the Board's operation Applications for premises licences, variations and transfers, occasional licences and appropriate fees can now be submitted on-line.
-Details are available on the "Alcohol Licences" section of the website. - 3.10 Applications are advertised for the statutory periods on the "Alcohol Licence Registers" section of the website.
-The Board is committed to ongoing improvements to the website and encouraging wider use of the internet to inform the public of public notices.
+- 3.8 In accordance with the Act, all members appointed to the Board have been trained in accordance with the Licensing (Training)(Scotland) Regulations 2007 which require members within three months of being elected or re-elected as a member of the Board to undertake an accredited course of training . - 3.9 The Board is committed to the use of e-government technology and to applying the benefits of this to ensure continuous improvement in the Board's operation Applications for premises licences, variations and transfers, occasional licences and appropriate fees can new be submitted on-line.
+Details are available on the "Alcohol Licences" section of the website.